 Co-Create Your City

-Team: arki_lab, SMART Infrastructure Facility at the University of Wollongong
+developed in collaboration with the SMART Infrastructure Facility at the University of Wollongong

 ArkiCity is a smartphone application that allows everyone to engage in the transformation of their city.
 By taking a picture, making a collage and uploading it on the web, ideas of improvement are gathered on a single platform where people can interact and elaborate.
 ArkiCity will allow citizens to contribute to the (re)design of their neighbourhood in a playful and exciting way.
 Individuals will be able to download and use the app to create and share their vision of a more liveable public space, street or precinct.